MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/troubleshooting/ad-fs-tshoot-wap-trust.md

  2. Fix any sync issues

 ## Service principal name
 For proper WAP - AD FS communication, ensure that the correct service principal name (SPN) is configured on the AD FS service account.
-Run setspn -f -q host/<federation service name> and run setspn -f -q http/<federation service name> and correct any issues.
+Run setspn -f -q host/&lt;federation service name&gt; and run setspn -f -q http/&lt;federation service name&gt; and correct any issues.

  1. HOST should resolve to the ADFS service account.
  2. HTTP call should resolve to one of the AD FS servers.
 If SPN lookup resolves to an unrelated computer account, the authentication between the servers will fail.